GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-59/index.md

 * [Notifications on macOS](#macnot) will be shown directly by the native macOS notification system.
-* You can now capture full resolution photos with the [image capture API](#imagecapture), and there’s plenty more!
+* You can now capture full resolution photos with the [image capture API](#imagecapture), and there's plenty more!

 Want the full list of changes?
 Check out the
 [Chromium source repository change list](https://chromium.googlesource.com/chromium/src/+log/58.0.3029.81..59.0.3071.80?pretty=fuller&n=10000)

-I’m Pete LePage.
-Let’s dive in and see what’s new for developers in Chrome 59!
+I'm Pete LePage.
+Let's dive in and see what's new for developers in Chrome 59!

 ## Headless Chrome {: #headless }